-Bill Lacy and Kip Richards were elected to the Board for additional three year terms.
+Bill Lacy was elected to the Board for a 4 year term and Kip Richards was elected to the Board for an additional three year term per the adopted bylaws.

 Rocky Kimball thanked Greg and Toddy Glosser for once again hosting and paying for the food at the annual meeting.